There is more to entrepreneurship than just the business itself, and becoming a successful entrepreneur is not as easy as eating cake.

 Research indicates that poor planning is responsible for most business failures.
 So how well do you plan and organise?
 Good organisation of financials, inventory, schedules, and production can help you avoid many pitfalls.

 #4].
 Mental strength, motivation and quest for success

 How responsible are you?
 Is your drive strong enough?

 Running a business can wear you down emotionally.
 So, how strong are you?
 You must examine your strengths and your weaknesses before making that decision to be an entrepreneur.

 Some business owners burn out quickly from having to carry all the responsibility for the success of their business on their own shoulders.
 Strong motivation will help you survive slowdowns and periods of burnout.

 Running a business requires more than the fund to finance the business.
 As much as the money is needed, it is equally important, if not more so, to include your personality in the equation.
 After all, it’s this person who is going to be running the show.

 How will the business affect your family?

-The first few years of business start-up can be hard on family life.
+The first few years of a business start-up can be hard in family life.
 It’s important for family members to know what to expect and for you to be able to trust that they will support you during this time.